-This strategy is the combination of lead strategy and lag strategy.
+This strategy is the combination of leadership strategy and lag strategy.
 While implementing this strategy, the project manager must focus on actual demand, foreseen demand, and market trends to adjust the Capacity.

 There are so many benefits associated with effective resource capacity planning, some of which are as follows:

-- Reduced Costs: When you know how many resources are available and that they are enough to fulfil a project’s demand, you do not need to buy any extra resources, and this way, it saves you much money.
+- Reduced Costs: When you know how many resources are available and that they are enough to fulfill a project’s demand, you do not need to buy any extra resources, and this way, it saves you a lot of money.

 - No Stock Outs: It helps you identify the number of resources and the better way of utilizing them so that they do not go scarce.